Evolution of a synchronous planet-moon pair due to solar tides. Demise of the synchronous moon that initiated Mars' triaxiality. A possible link to tidalites in Vastitas Borealis and Gale Crater: Did Nerio reach the Roche limit?

 \section{\mbox{Did Nerio reach the Roche limit?}}

-On arrival at the marginal point (point 3 in Figure \ref{Figure_2}), Nerio left synchronism and began to follow the track aimed towards the Roche limit~---~see the straight line, which is tangent to the cubical curve at point 3.
-Since by the time of Nerio's arrival at point 3 the LHB was already going on (see Section \ref{palaeo}), Nerio was likely to perish soon.
-It would nonetheless be of interest to explore if perhaps it had a chance to make it all way to the Roche radius.
+On arrival at the marginal point 3 in Figure \ref{Figure_2}, Nerio left synchronism and began to follow the track aimed towards the Roche limit (the straight line which is tangent to the cubic curve at point 3).
+Since by the time of Nerio's arrival at point 3 the LHB was already going on (see Section \ref{palaeo}), Nerio could well have perished soon after its arrival at that point.
+It would nonetheless be worth exploring if it had a chance to make it all way to the Roche radius.
 As we shall see shortly, this scenario would be conceivable only for an ocean much more dissipative than proposed by the currently available studies.